Skip to main content

 Ms Aisling Maloney

 I wish the Acting Chairman, committee members and fellow young people a good morning.
-I extend my thanks and gratitude to the Joint Committee on Environment and Climate Action and Youth Work Ireland for giving me the invitation to speak today to give the youth perspective on today’s issues for discussion.
-My name is Aisling Maloney and I am a law with politics student in University College Dublin, UCD.
+I extend my thanks and gratitude to the Joint Committee on Environment and Climate Action and Youth Work Ireland for inviting me to speak today to give the youth perspective on today’s issues for discussion.
+My name is Aisling Maloney and I am a law-with-politics student in University College Dublin, UCD.
 I come from rural Offaly, and I am an activist.
 I am involved with Youth Work Ireland through its youth participation panel, although I have been a long-time member of the organisation.

 I have been involved in climate action since I was in primary school and my involvement in the movement since has remained constant throughout both my second level and third level education.
 I have been involved with groups such as Green-Schools, Youth Work Ireland, the National Youth Council of Ireland, ECO-UNESCO, the climate ambassadors of An Taisce and the European Climate Pact ambassadors.
 My involvement in each of those groups has broadened my understanding of climate change and what needs to be done to mitigate its effects.